Approximation Dynamics: Tractable Dynamical Systems and Approximation

-\item[TRAC 4] It may happen that a visible basic set contains more than one $|\mu_i|$, but if $i \not= j$ then the intersection $|\mu_i| \cap |\mu_j|$ has $\mu_0$ measure zero and so is nowhere dense. \end{itemize} \end{df} Tractable systems do exist, e.g. Morse-Smale diffeomorphisms and the Axiom A diffeomorphisms described by Smale in \cite{S67}.
+Tractable systems do exist, e.g. Morse-Smale diffeomorphisms and the Axiom A diffeomorphisms described by Smale in \cite{S67}.
 On the other hand, the generic homeomorphisms on manifolds of positive dimension and on Cantor sets have infinitely many attractors and uncountably many basic sets, see \cite{AHK}.
+So such a system is certainly not tractable.

 Rather than look for conditions which will assure that a system is tractable, our approach here will be to approximate an arbitrary system by a tractable ones in a natural way.

 Our approximations will be built using finite data.
 The analogy is with curve sketching.
 To sketch the graph of a real-valued function on a bounded interval we plot a finite number of points and then connect the dots with line segments.
 The resulting graph is piecewise linear and is completely determined by the end-points of each segment, but we use the p.l. function instead of the dots because then our approximation is the same sort of object as that which we wish to study, i.e. a real-valued function on the interval.